Emanuel Kozačinski: Biography

 His placement as the head of a network of schools was heavily criticized by priests and other Serbian Orthodox Church officials on account of Emanuel not being a member of the clergy, which forced Metropolitan Vikentije (Jovanović) to ordain him into the priesthood.

 Facing numerous plots and protests after the death of Vikentije, his protector, Emanuel went to Vienna.
 Later, he worked as a teacher in Novi Sad for a year before leaving for Kiev.

-Upon his return to Kiev, Emanuel was reinstalled as a professor at the Kiev Academy associated with the Pechersk Lavra monastery and he also started to work for a local theater company, writing a play Obraz strastej mira sego obrazom stražduščago Hrista ispravi sja, which he also directed in 1739.
+Upon his return to Kiev, Emanuel was reinstalled as a professor at the Kiev Academy associated with the Pechersk Lavra monastery, and he also started to work for a local theater company, writing a play Obraz strastej mira sego obrazom stražduščago Hrista ispravi sja, which he also directed in 1739.
 A noted professor of philosophy and theology, Kozačinski served as a deputy of the Academy's rector Silvester Kuljapk.
-Emanuel was made the head of a welcome committee established in 1744 for the visit of Elizabeth of Russia, and for that purpose, he wrote several works in her honour including a play Blagoutrobija Marka Avrelija Antonina.
+Emanuel was made the head of a welcome committee established in 1744 for the visit of Elizabeth of Russia, and for that purpose, he wrote several works in her honour, including a play Blagoutrobija Marka Avrelija Antonina.
 Kozačinski left the Academy in 1746 because of a dispute with staff members and went on to pursue his career as a cleric in Vydubychi Monastery.

+Kozačinski and another Russian countryman, Maxim Suvorov, founded the Pokrovo-Bogorodichine schools in Karlovci, Serbia between 1749 and 1768.

 Emanuel Kozačinski left numerous works: rhetoric, poetry and philosophy textbooks, songs, psalms, speeches, dramas.
 He is best known for his book on Aristotle, and also considered the best Aristotle scholar among Orthodox Christians of the era.

 He died of jaundice and was buried in Sluck.